 To ensure your dog doesn’t simply snatch treats out of your hand, try holding it just above their nose so they can’t quite reach and make them wait or give a command such as sit.
 If they try and jump to get it or keep on taking a treat forcefully, try closing your fist around the treat and wait for them to stop pawing your hand.
 Once they’ve stopped, open your palm and let them eat it out of your hand.

 When feeding high-quality natural foods to your dog then the treats you give should be of the same high quality.
 Dogs that are fed a grain-free diet, particularly for health reasons, should also be given treats that are grain free.

-For a high quality, air-dried treat from Simpsons Premium, check out our new range here.
+For high quality, air-dried treats from Simpsons Premium, check out our new range here.

 The other thing to take into consideration is the quantity of treats given.
 Always follow the manufacturers feeding guidelines with regards to how many treats should be given per day and try not to feed them too many treats around meal times.

 Excessive treats before and after regular food can cause your dog to gain weight and even cause loose stools from overfeeding.
 If you’re concerned about overfeeding, try to take a similar portion of food off their main meal, to ensure they’re still eating the same quantity.

 For some high quality, natural treats with a single source of protein, check out the Simpsons Premium range of treats here.